 While this exposure is important for contemporary artists and their respective communities, I fear it misses the bigger picture.
 Let me explain.

-First of all, I’m going on the record to say Indigenous artefacts and historical objects should be seen, studied and most of all celebrated - not hidden, demeaned and forgotten about.
+First of all it needs to be said that Indigenous artefacts and historical objects should be seen, studied and most of all celebrated - not hidden, demeaned and forgotten about.

 There is a strong and healthy market for these important objects, driven largely by a core group of collectors who care deeply about preserving Indigenous culture, in many cases repatriating pieces from collections overseas and also putting in the crucial research that institutions simply do not have the time for.